knownorigin/docs.knownorigin.io/docs/guide/how-to-delete-burn-tokens.md

  <img src="https://storage.googleapis.com/public-blog-asset/doc-site/delete-button-profile.png" alt="button showing delete" width="20%">

 When you click the red 'Delete / Burn' button it will launch another window asking you if you are sure.
-If you confirm, it will launch a metamask transaction to burn the token.
+If you confirm, it will launch a transaction to burn the token.
 Once the transaction goes through, the artwork will no longer exist.